 - It informs your readers about what they can expect before they click the link.
-Because anchor words are the promise of what is on the other side of the link.
-So, they must be extremely relevant.
+Because anchor words promise what is on the other side of the link, they must be extremely relevant.

 - It informs Google algorithms about the nature of your content.
-Google’s algorithms use your anchor choices to ensure that you are not engaging in spammy practices as well as to understand the topics you are linking to in your copy.
+Google’s algorithms use your anchor choices to ensure you are not engaging in spammy practices and understand the topics you are linking to in your copy.

-But before we get into the actual practice, we need to the different types of anchor text that exist and what you can use.
+But before we get into the actual practice, we need to know the different anchor texts and what you can use.

 What are the different types of anchor text?
-Here’s 6:
+6 Anchor text examples:

 Say you want to rank for “Internal Link WordPress Plugin.“

-If you’re planning on outreaching other sites, you might write an article for them and put that anchor text yourself.
-But if you’ve written or promoted your product well, there are people who will link to your site without you asking for it.
+If you plan to outreach other sites, you might write an article for them and put that anchor text yourself.
+But if you’ve written or promoted your product well, some people will link to your site without asking.

-While our primary target is what we hope for, not every person will link your page the same way.
+While our primary target is what we hope for, not every person will link to your page similarly.

-So, let’s go over some variations on how they might use anchor text.
+So, let’s review some variations on how they might use anchor text.

-Exact match anchor text contains the exact keyword that the website on which you are referring is targeting.
+The exact match anchor text contains the exact keyword that the website to which you are referring is targeting.

-For example, our keyword in focus is “what is page per session”
+For example, our keyword in focus is “what is a page per session.”

-We would link http://linkilo.copages-per-session/ to this blog post and want to hyperlink with the words “what is page per session” since it is the keyword we are targeting here.
+We would link https://linkilo.copages-per-session/ to this blog post and want to hyperlink with the words “what is a page per session” since it is the keyword we are targeting here.

-While it is important to add or earn some exact match anchors for link building or internal linking, Google also pays close attention to these links and could penalize you for spam if you have too many.
+While adding or earning exact match anchors for link building or internal linking is important, Google also pays close attention to these links and could penalize you for spam if you have too many.

-Your keyword term is used in partial match anchors, along with other generic, random, or stop terms.
+Your keyword term is used in partial match anchors and other generic, random, or stops terms.